specklesystems/speckle-docs/user/powerbi.md

 ![PowerBI rooms report](./img-powerbi/powerbi-rooms.gif)

-The _3D Viewer Visual_ allows for the visualisation of Speckle data in a 3D environment inside your PowerBI reports.
+The _3D Viewer Visual_ allows for the visualization of Speckle data in a 3D environment inside your PowerBI reports.
 It is compatible with PowerBI Desktop and can also be used in PowerBI.com for online visualization.

 ### Features

-The current version enables basic visualisation, filtering and coloring features, as well as some basic camera and color controls:
+The current version enables basic visualization, filtering and coloring features, as well as some basic camera and color controls:

 - Load individual objects that were fetched with the PowerBI Data Connector
 - Highlight objects in the 3D viewer that were selected on a different table in the report.